aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### I cannot join meeting in Firefox with no audio and video permission due to `no ice candidates were gathered` error, is this a known issue?

-In Firefox, if access to camera or microphone has been granted to the site — either by currently having a video or audio input, or as a result of the user choosing to always allow access — and the profile has not been configured with media.peerconnection.ice.default_address_only, then ICE will gather all interface addresses.
+In Firefox, if access to camera or microphone has been granted to the site — either by currently having a video or audio input, or as a result of the user choosing to always allow access — and the profile has not been configured with `media.peerconnection.ice.default_address_only`, then ICE will gather all interface addresses.
 If the user has not granted the appropriate permissions, or if that preference has been set, then the ICE stack will limit ICE candidates to a default interface only.
 The default interface is the one that was used to load the page.
 This is a privacy mechanism in Firefox to stop sites from de-anonymizing VPN users via WebRTC leakage.

-If the page itself is loaded via a different network interface than the one that is intended to be used by the Chime SDK to connect to Chime media resources, e.g., in a split-tunneling VPN where browser traffic uses the VPN interface but Chime video and audio does not, then ICE gathering will use the wrong interface, which can result in sub-optimal network routing or an inability to use audio or video functionality.
+If the page itself is loaded via a different network interface than the one that is intended to be used by the Amazon Chime SDK to connect to Amazon Chime media resources, _e.g._, in a split-tunneling VPN where browser traffic uses the VPN interface but Amazon Chime video and audio does not, then ICE gathering will use the wrong interface, which can result in sub-optimal network routing or an inability to use audio or video functionality.

 Customers and end users must ensure that either (a) end users do not use SDK applications in these kinds of split-tunneling scenarios, or (b) the SDK application always requests microphone permissions prior to beginning ICE.